Donizetti Opera Festival 2019 Review: L’Ange De Nisida

 As noted “L’Ange de Nisida’s” music was reworked as “La Favorite,” making the listening experience all the more familiar throughout the recordings.
 For listeners familiar with “La Favorite,” most will recognize the concertato that ends Act three as well as the entire final duet.
 Most of the chorus music is also intact and Ines’ interventions in “La Favorite” are performed by the chorus.
 The score also contains pieces from “Don Pasquale” and the little-known “Adelaide.”

-There are, however, a number of pieces that are original to “L’Ange,” such as Sylvia’s double aria in Act three or Leone’s Act four aria.
+There are, however, a number of pieces that are original to “L’Ange,” such as Sylvia’s double aria in Act three and Leone’s Act four aria.
 These pieces were eventually replaced in “La Favorite” for “O Mon Fernande” and “Spirito Gentil.”

 Another interesting aspect of this work is the way Donizetti was able to interweave the dramatic with the comic through the character of Don Gaspar.
 In various moments, there is patter incorporated into the music, which is something one might not expect of a dramatic work by the composer.
 However, this is what makes this opera so unique.